You might not know anyone in Miami who hasn't been hit in a car accident, whether it was:

 Injured in a Car Accident in Miami?
 We can Help

 If you were injured in a car accident, the best way of protecting your rights is by having the best insurance coverage possible and seeking the help of an experienced car accident attorney.
-If you've suffered injuries in a Miami car accident, due to another driver's negligence, The Law Offices of Sean M. Cleary can efficiently investigate and represent your case.
+If you've suffered injuries in a Miami rollover car accident due to another driver's negligence, The Law Offices of Sean M. Cleary can efficiently investigate and represent your case.